f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

 All in-band networking including VLANs are configured in the VELOS chassis partition layer, and just like vCMP guests inherit VLANs, VLANs will be inherited by VELOS tenants.
 This allows administrators to assign the VLANs that are authorized for use by the tenant at the chassis partition layer, and then within the tenant there is no ability to configure lower-level networking like interfaces, LAG’s and VLANs.

 VELOS supports both tagged (802.1Q) and untagged VLAN interfaces externally.
-VLANs can be configured from the CLI, GUI, or API.
+VLANs can be configured from the CLI, webUI, or API.

 **Note: 802.1Q-in-Q (double VLAN tagging) is not currently supported on the VELOS platform.**

-Configuring VLANs from the GUI
+Configuring VLANs from the webUI
 ------------------------------

-VLANs can be created in the chassis partition GUI under **Network Settings > VLANs**.
+VLANs can be created in the chassis partition webUI under **Network Settings > VLANs**.
 VLANs are not shared across chassis partitions, and each partition must configure its own set of VLANs.
 When adding a new VLAN you will define a Name and a VLAN ID.
 When you assign this VLAN to an interface or LAG you will determine if you want it to be untagged by configuring it as a Native VLAN or tagged by adding it as a Trunked VLAN.

 .. image:: images/initial_setup_of_velos_chassis_partitions/image60.png
   :align: center